 - of a duration no longer than is necessary to protect those interests

 However, they cannot be used as a restraint of trade.
 If you try to deny an employee the right to make a living in their chosen industry or profession, this will be taken seriously by the court.
-For example, an employment contract that imposes a blanket ban on a person working for a direct competitor, even for a short period of time, is unlikely to be enforced.
+For example, an employment contract that imposes a blanket ban on a junior employee working for competitors, even for a short period of time, is unlikely to be enforced.

 It is therefore important that restrictive covenants are carefully drafted.
 In the event that an employee challenges their restrictive covenant enforcement in court, you need to convince the court that the restrictions were sufficiently narrow so as to be properly enforced.